ronzhang24/hospitalbot-service/README.md

 (2) Machine Learning Classification Model
 This model is trained on structured medical data, such as disease descriptions extracted from medical books and symptom-disease mappings obtained from validated datasets.
 Once the chatbot gathers sufficient information, the model processes the inputs to predict the most likely disease and suggest the corresponding medical department.

-By integrating DialogFlow with a domain-adapted machine learning model, the system aims to:

-• Collect patient symptoms through natural language interactions

-• Perform preliminary analysis to suggest possible medical conditions

-• Recommend the most relevant hospital department based on the predicted disease

-• Reduce patient uncertainty and improve the efficiency of hospital visits